Authorization for Admin APIs

 - Select an organization.

-- Enter the names of each instance that you want to access with the API client.
+- For each instance that you want to access with the API client:

 - Click Add.